leandromoreira/cdn-up-and-running/README.md

 ## How does a CDN work?

-CDNs are able to make the services faster by placing the content (a media file, page, a game, javascript, a json response, etc) closer to the users.
+CDNs are able to make services faster by placing the content (media files, pages, games, javascript, a json response, etc) closer to the users.

 When a user wants to consume a service, the CDN routing system will deliver the "best" node where the content is likely **already cached and closer to the client**.
 Don't worry about the loose use of the word best in here.
 I hope that throughout the reading, the understanding of what is the best node will be elucidated.